 Today's consumers vote with their wallets.
 They want to do business with companies and buy from brands that align with their values and stand for a good cause.
+For example, 83% of consumers consider a brand’s sustainability when considering a purchase.

-In fact, a study found that people prefer to purchase from companies that are responsible (86%), caring (85%), advocate for issues (81%), protect the environment (79%), and give back to social causes (73%.)
 Meanwhile, organizations need to consistently upgrade their IT assets to stay competitive and deliver the best customer experience.
 Yet, improper disposal of old devices has substantial environmental impacts, which could undo what your company has accomplished in its environmental, social, and governance (ESG) initiatives.

 What's Green4Good + How Does It Work?

 The program helps companies securely and responsibly dispose of IT assets.
 It also sells refurbished equipment and the proceeds are used to support local charities, reduce environmental waste, and promote good corporate citizenship.

 100% of the hardware collected by Green4Good is recycled, so nothing goes to landfills.
 Green4Good's recycling process is performed by ISO 9001:2015-certified specialty partners equipped to handle various aspects of disassembly, disposal, and destruction.

 Offering true IT lifecycle management; Compugen picks up, evaluates, and tracks the equipment throughout the recycling process.
 All the computers are refurbished by our experienced technicians and pass a rigorous testing process before they are sold to Green4Good's customers.